Elderday Watsonville - Opening 2023

-After operating in Santa Cruz on Pioneer Street for the past 17 years, Elderday Adult Day Health Care is moving to 501 Main Street in downtown Watsonville later this year.
+After operating in Santa Cruz on Pioneer Street for the past 19 years, Elderday Adult Day Health Care has moved to 501 Main Street in downtown Watsonville!

-Our new home is not only 3,600 square feet larger than our current location, but it is adjacent to Community Bridges headquarters at 521 Main Street.
-This proximity will allow for transformative intergenerational activities to take place between Elderday and our other programs that operate at Community Bridges headquarters such as La Manzana Community Resources.
-The move is made possible by a $2.5 million grant from Central California Alliance for Health.
+Our new home is 3,600 square feet larger than our current location and adjacent to Community Bridges headquarters at 521 Main Street.
+This proximity will allow for transformative intergenerational activities between Elderday and our other programs operating at Community Bridges headquarters such as La Manzana Community Resources.
+The move is made possible by a $2.5 million grant from the Central California Alliance for Health.

 Previous slide